pmean/build-website/text/06/ConstructValidity.md

 comparisons with similar hospitals.*

-**[A Plethora of Threats: A Mildly Amusing Guide for the Weary Student and Anyone Else Encountering the How To\'s and What If\'s of Construct Validity.](http://trochim.human.cornell.edu/tutorial/driebe/tweb1.htm)**.
+**[A Plethora of Threats: A Mildly Amusing Guide for the Weary Student and Anyone Else Encountering the How To's and What If's of Construct Validity.](http://trochim.human.cornell.edu/tutorial/driebe/tweb1.htm)**.
 Nicole M. Driebe.
 Accessed on 2003-09-17. \[Excerpt\] *Warning: This web page may cause severe gastrointestinal disorders, bloodshot eyes and